|

 When do I need a sworn translation instead of a regular translation?

-You need a sworn translation when submitting documents to official authorities—such as courts, embassies, or government agencies—that require legally recognized translations for verification or record purposes.
+You need a sworn translation when submitting documents to official authorities—such as courts, embassies, or government agencies—that explicitly require sworn translations for verification or record purposes.

 -